Last Updated on 05/10/2023 by secretmoona

 How to make seat reservations for your Japan Rail Passes

 It’s often necessary to reserve a seat on long-distance trains.
-Most trains have carriages that require advance reservation (shiteiseki) and free unreserved carriages (jiyuseki).
-Before the train arrives, there are announcements on the platform, so people know where the free-standing cars are.
+Most trains have carriages that require reservation (shiteiseki) and accessible unreserved carriages (jiyuseki).
+Before the train arrives, there are announcements on the platform so people know where the free-standing cars are.

 However, reserving a seat is free with the Japan Rail Pass, so it would be a shame not to do so and risk standing for part of your trip.
 It’s worth noting that Green Class carriages only have reserved seats.